The cost of hiring a contract employee

 Important!

-It is not always necessary to pay FP and FGSP.
-The list of exceptions includes women who are at least 55 years old and men who are at least 60 years old – contributions to the Labor Fund and Guaranteed Employee Benefits Fund do not have to be paid for these employees.
+It is not always necessary to pay FP and FGŚP.
+The list of exceptions includes, among others, women who have reached the age of 55 and men who have reached the age of 60 – for these employees it is not necessary to pay contributions to the Labor Fund and Guaranteed Employee Benefits Fund already in the month following their birth month.

 For those who have been on maternity, parental or parental leave, the employer’s obligation to pay FP and FGSP contributions is suspended for a period of 36 months, starting from the first month after returning from leave.